KendallP4299/TEPlus-Complement-Creator/README.md

 Both allow for the user to specify the amount of basic Armor, Armor Toughness, and Knockback Resistance.
 These values are applied to the item only AFTER the
 Life Plus or Agility enchantment is added to the armor pieces.

-Toughness and Armor are measured in whole numbers while Knockback is measured as a decimal (ex.
-0.4), and if nothing is inputted, will default to 0.0
+Armor, Toughness, and Knockback Resist are measured as a decimal. (ex.
+5.0, 2.3, and 0.4 respectively), and if nothing is inputted into knockback, will default to 0.0

 (Technically you can make this value whatever you wish, but bugs may occur, so perform at your own risk!)